 - Psychology Society

-- subscriptions to special A level Psychology and Sociology magazines
+- Subscriptions to specialist A Level Psychology and Sociology magazines

-Both Psychology and Sociology prove to be hugely popular in the sixth form.
+Psychology, Sociology and Criminology prove to be hugely popular in the sixth form.
 High numbers of students continue their studies by following courses such as: Psychology, Sociology, Social Science, Criminology, Forensic Psychology, Forensic Science, Social Work, Childhood and Youth Studies, Primary Education, Sports Psychology and Counselling.

 Following graduation past students have entered, amongst others, the following careers: teaching, criminology, forensic science, counselling, medicine, management, marketing, BBC, psychologist, civil service, nursing, social work, youth work, journalism and law.